Conference Program

 Speakers:

-Rachael Maddison, Product Manager, Taxonomy & Core Tech, Adobe
+Rachael Maddison, Product Manager, Taxonomy as a Service Platform, Adobe

 Donna Popky, Senior Taxonomy & Information Architecture Specialist, Harvard Business School